Oak

 so Socrates is mortal

 Here is a more complicated example.
-This proof and its dependencies are available in Oak's examples directory.
+This proof and its dependencies can be found on Oak's examples page.

 Primes is infinite